-Scanning Slides to DVD.
-Serving Dc, Maryland and Virginia
+Scanning Film Negatives to Digital.
+Serving DC, Maryland and Virginia

 35mm slide shows were one of the most popular ways to enjoy pictures in the 1960’s and 1970’s.
 You probably have some of those classic Kodak slide trays that held 80 or 140 slides.
 If you have a projector that works, you’ll have a lot of fun viewing your slide the old fashioned way.
 If you don’t have access to a projector or if you want to share and enjoy your slides on today’s digital devices, bring or mail your slides to Photo-60.
 We will transfer your slides to DVD.
 We can even make custom slideshows.
 We have been scanning slides to DVD since 1999.
 Scanning slides to DVD is a great way to preserve your precious memories from fading.

 The good news is that those classic slide trays double as great storage devices for slides (assuming you don’t have your trays in your attic or garage).
 The not so good news is that not all slides age well.
 The type of slide film used, the quality of the processing and the environment the slides have been stored in all influence the stability of the images.
 Kodachrome slides tend to be the most stable if they have been stored in a dark, cool, dry place.
 Ektachrome slides (E4 or E6) are either reasonably stable or horribly faded based on the factors mentioned above.
 Either way, the best option you have for preserving your slides, prints and negatives is to make digital copies of them now (scanning slides to DVD).
 Photo-60 is your memory preservation experts.
 We’re in it for the memories!